TrevorSatori/kronos/README.md

   - The queue
   - Current song (coming soon)
 - Safe handling of application crashes, restoring the terminal to its normal state.
+- A clock on the top bar :)

 ### Upcoming